 (iv) Study for the grazing management in the peripheral zone of Aenos National Park

 ΙΙΙ.
-Management Body Communication strategy, Information/Awareness actions:
+N.E.C.C.A.
+Communication strategy, Information/Awareness actions:

 To achieve this important goal, the specific Axis of Actions includes the information and awareness of residents, visitors and organized groups.
-For this purpose, special presentations are organized at the Environmental Education Center (Management Body headquarters) in Koutavos, Argostoli, as well as at Aenos Environmental Center, and along the five forest trails of Aenos National Park (Fig. 13a & 13b) for which specific information and thematic signs have been prepared by the Management Body (Fig. 13a).
+For this purpose, special presentations are organized at the Environmental Education Center (N.E.C.C.A. headquarters) in Koutavos, Argostoli, as well as at Aenos Environmental Center, and along the five forest trails of Aenos National Park (Fig. 13a & 13b) for which specific information and thematic signs have been prepared by N.E.C.C.A.
+(Fig. 13a).
 The issues raised concern the particular abiotic and biotic characteristics, the value of the ecosystems of Aenos National Park, and the pressures and threats they receive.
 The purpose of these activities is to awaken citizens towards the need for the protection and respect of the Protected Areas, and the undeniable benefits that derive.
-Such activities include the environmental education in primary (Fig. 14) and secondary (Fig. 15) school students, the use of modern electronic media (website, digital museum, virtual tour, etc.), the production and distribution of various printed materials, such as posters, leaflets, books, cards, etc., the information material in electronic form, the holding of Conferences on environmental topics (Presentation of the Institution Actions - Fig. 16, Orchids - Fig. 17, Mushrooms, etc.) and Seminars (Aromatic Medicinal and Edible Plants, Ecotourism - Fig. 18, Fire Protection - Fig. 19, Flora, Fauna, etc.), the targeting of specific groups of citizens, the dissemination of the spirit of volunteerism through the multi-year operation of the Management Body as a Host Agency for foreign volunteers in the framework of the European Voluntary Service (EVS) program, etc.
+Such activities include the environmental education in primary (Fig. 14) and secondary (Fig. 15) school students, the use of modern electronic media (website, digital museum, virtual tour, etc.), the production and distribution of various printed materials, such as posters, leaflets, books, cards, etc., the information material in electronic form, the holding of Conferences on environmental topics (Presentation of the Institution Actions - Fig. 16, Orchids - Fig. 17, Mushrooms, etc.) and Seminars (Aromatic Medicinal and Edible Plants, Ecotourism - Fig. 18, Fire Protection - Fig. 19, Flora, Fauna, etc.), the targeting of specific groups of citizens, the dissemination of the spirit of volunteerism through the multi-year operation of N.E.C.C.A. as a Host Agency for foreign volunteers in the framework of the European Voluntary Service (EVS) program, etc.

 IV.
 Administrative support for the implementation of actions under the operational program:

-Consistent and accurate administrative support of the program is an important component in achieving the goals set by the Management Authority about the program implemented by the Management Body concerning both its physical and financial object.
+Consistent and accurate administrative support of the program is an important component in achieving the goals set by the Management Authority about the program implemented by N.E.C.C.A. concerning both its physical and financial object.
 The compliance of the time schedules, writing, receiving by the competent departments and sending to the competent authorities the deliverables of the individual actions, as well as the anticipation and confrontation of factors that may lead to delays are the subject of the fourth axis of Actions.

 V. Development of innovative actions:

-- Gene Bank Operation & Laboratory for Flora Species Regeneration (Fig. 20a, 20b)
+• Gene Bank Operation & Laboratory for Flora Species Regeneration (Fig. 20a, 20b)

-- Investigation on the historical evolution of Mount Aenos vegetation
+• Investigation on the historical evolution of Mount Aenos vegetation

-- Creating an infrastructure for monitoring using G.I.S. log file data
+• Creating an infrastructure for monitoring using G.I.S. log file data

-- Designation of Kefalonia-Ithaca Geopark in UNESCO Global Geoparks Network
+• Designation of Kefalonia-Ithaca Geopark in UNESCO Global Geoparks Network

 VI.
 Participation in national and international organizations Networks